28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 In today’s digital landscape, using a script font for your logo is a unique way to add some much-needed humanity and flair.
 It could be subtle, like a gentle handwritten style font, or more decorative.
 It totally depends on the statement you want to make!

-On the face of it, it might not seem like there are any strict rules on when to use a script font, but as the above examples show, they suit some industries better than others.
+On the surface, it might not seem like there are any strict rules on when to use a script font, but as the above examples show, they suit some industries better than others.
 You’re more likely to find script fonts associated with the following business industries:

-• Do use cursive fonts to add character, emphasis, and visual appeal
+- Do use them to add character, emphasis, and visual appeal

-• Do use a cursive font in display text, like logos, headlines, and billboards
+- Do use them in display text, like logos, headlines, and billboards

-• Don’t use cursive fonts in long-form text – it can be hard to read at length
+- Don’t use them in long-form text – it can be hard to read at length

-• Don’t use cursive fonts to convey important guidelines, instructions, or lots of information
+- Don’t use them to convey important guidelines, instructions, or lots of information

 What are the best script fonts?